 Karen: To get to the Spongebob, you must show him compassion and understanding.
 Then he'll give you what you want.Plankton: Will you be quiet, I'm thinking!
 I've got it!
 To get to the Spongebob, I'll show him compassion and understanding.
 Then he'll give me what I want.

 - This becomes a Running Gag in the series.
 Anytime Karen suggests something, Plankton will act like he doesn't understand or it's not important, then say the exact same idea.

 - In another episode:

-SpongeBob: How about we help you?Mermaid Man: No, no, that would never work.
-But how about you help me?
+SpongeBob: What if we help you?Mermaid Man: No, no, that's a terrible idea.
+But what if you help me?